LegoMaster3650/JustEnoughItemDescriptions/README.md

 Then, you specify the description to add to the given resource.<br>
 `text`: A shortcut for raw text, simple as that<br>
 `translate`: A shortcut for using a translation key, allowing localization of the descriptions<br>
 `component`: Writing a fully functional component, just like the ones used on signs or in /tellraw.
 Use the `extra` tag to add multiple components to one line, with the extra components being directly added to the end of the component containing them.
-You can also write an array[] of commponents as a shortcut for the first component with all others in the array as its' `extra` tag.
+You can also write an array[] of components as a shortcut for the first component with all others in the array as its' `extra` tag.
 Do note that JEI does not support special hover or click events, so even though they can be specified they will have no effect.

 # Sample Config
 	{